johannilsson/iglaset/README.markdown

     * Added support for tag browsing
     * Crash fixes in the drink detail view
     * Optimization in the search result view
+    * Show drink rate/comment count in search- and detailed view
 * 1.3.2
     * Fixed several crashes when exiting various dialogs when a network activity was in progress
     * Larger thumbnails for HDPI screens